marianomarchante/VirBox/replit.md

   - Contextual empty state messages (different for filtered vs. no documents)
 - **Implementation:** Frontend-based filtering using useMemo to derive filteredDocuments from cached query data

+### Reports Date Range Filtering

+The reports module supports flexible time-based filtering with multiple period options:
+- **Period Types:** Month, Quarter, Year, All Years, and Custom Date Range
+- **Custom Date Range:**
+  - Two DatePicker components for "From" and "To" dates with Spanish locale
+  - "To" date automatically constrained to be >= "From" date
+  - Clear dates button for easy reset
+  - Inclusive date filtering (start of "from" date to end of "to" date)
+- **Chart Adaptation:**
+  - Daily view for ranges ≤ 90 days
+  - Weekly aggregation for ranges > 90 days (optimized performance)
+- **PDF Export:** Automatically includes custom date range in report header and filename
+- **UI/UX:** DatePickers use shadcn Calendar component with Popover for clean, accessible interface

 ## External Dependencies

 - **Database:** Neon Serverless PostgreSQL (`@neondatabase/serverless`), Drizzle Kit for migrations.